MartinvonBerg/Fotorama-Leaflet-Elevation/readme.txt

 This option may be set by the admin panel.
 Furthermore, the conversion of the tiles into webp file format can be selected in order to meet Google Pagespeed requirements.
 Note: The local file .htacces has to be changed for the correct path and the admin panel will show if the Redirection by the .htaccess is successful.

 The Plugin is fully responsive (lazy loading, srcset if images are in WP-MediaLibrary) and SEO-friendly.
-It adds the images optionally to the Yoast-XML-Sitemap (Currently not maintained!) and sets the alt-tag of the images.
+It adds the images optionally to the Yoast-XML-Sitemap and sets the alt-tag of the images.
 It is possible to use either the image-slider or the map with height-chart alone.
 Or the map alone with a simple marker.
 An Image zoom is provided in fullscreen mode for Fotorama (desktop only) and in the slider for Swiper.
 With Swiper Slider the images may be shown in fullscreen mode with "Simple Lightbox with fslight" (another plugin from me, available as WP-Plugin: https://de.wordpress.org/plugins/simple-lightbox-fslight/)

 If resized images and thumbnails are available in the folder, the responsive image srcset is used.
 If the images were added to WP-Media-Library the WordPress-information of the Media-Library is used for the title and the alt-tag.